 Method to make the tropical vegan Christmas cake:

-- Turn oven down to 160.
-Use a 9 inch round (at least 3 inches deep) cake tin and grease with the melted dairy-free spread.
-Use baking paper to line.
+- Preheat the oven to 160°C. Use a 9-inch round (at least 3-inches deep) cake tin and grease with the dairy-free spread.
+Line tin with baking paper.

 Check out some more Suma recipes over here